jpuigcerver/kaldi-lattice-word-index/egs/README.md

 ![Exemplar lattice 2 seen as a FST](fst2.png)

-This lattice has two paths with the same character sequence (**a a**), but with different character-level segmentation hypotheses.
+This lattice has two paths with the same character sequence (i.e. **a a**), but with different character-level segmentation hypotheses.

 After executing the program: